madison-mysquare/garden/README.md

 An app to help organically grow and support artists

-# for production, run: webpack -p
+# for production mode: npm run build